meteor-useraccounts/core/Guide.md

 ### Extending Templates

 With the [aldeed:template-extension](https://github.com/aldeed/meteor-template-extension) package, the built-in templates or sub-templates of any `user-accounts` UI package may be replaced by custom templates.
 The purpose is to create more sophisticated or specialized layouts or styling.

+In case of input fileds the option `template` (see [Form Fields Configuration](#form-fields-configuration)) can be directly used without the need to rely on `aldeed:template-extension` package.

 Custom properties that hold information about the look of the form may be attached to the `options` object of a field.
 It may then be used to change the output while looping the fields.
 Adding a divider might look like this: